KBDizzee/KTMVTour/docs/daily-log.md

 - I probably won't be able to get much done, but tomorrow if I can get the preview working for the upload posts, then that's the upload posts working and I can move onto fetching the feed.
 But yeah, i just have the preview left for upload posts page and then testing and make sure it is bug free and then i'll move on.
 The latest I will have to finish the upload posts page is till saturday.
 Hopefully I can finish that tomorrow so saturday I can move onto loading the feed (without redis).

 - Oh btw I also added the location column to my posts table.
 So yeah, in regards to yesterdays concern about hash tags, I can just use location instead, so places featured most in location for that day will show on home page.
 But then I need everyone to type the same location e.g boudha and Boudha Stupa must just count as one, im sure I can do that or i'll just add some enums for fixed location places, or I'll add gps feature or something... who knows, that's for later.
 Anyways, im happy with what I got done today.

+## 14 NOV 25

+- Nah im kinda dead today, I won't work on the preview today, it'll have to be tomorrow.